Habeeb Yinka Atanda Data-verified

 OverviewAI-generated summary

-Habeeb Yinka Atanda's research focuses on plant pathology and virology, with a particular emphasis on identifying and characterizing plant diseases.
-His work has investigated fungal diseases affecting African Yam Bean in Nigeria and the detection of cucumber mosaic virus in passion fruit.
-Atanda has also studied the incidence of melon severe mosaic orthotospovirus in cucurbits within the United States.
-His publications explore methods for overcoming biological barriers in plant research, such as the use of dodder for transferring infectious clones to woody plants.
-Atanda has contributed to understanding global germplasm exchange by proposing methods to exclude phantom agents from regulatory processes.
+Habeeb Yinka Atanda's research focuses on plant pathology and the identification of plant diseases, particularly in agricultural contexts.
+His work has investigated fungal diseases affecting African Yam Bean in Nigeria and the detection of viruses such as cucumber mosaic virus in passion fruit.
+Atanda has also explored methods for overcoming barriers in plant disease research, such as utilizing dodder for efficient transfer of infectious clones to woody plants.
+His collaborations include work with Mohammad Hajizadeh, Andrea Sierra-Mejia, and Ashish Srivastava at the University of Arkansas at Fayetteville.
+Atanda's publications address global germplasm exchange and the exclusion of phantom agents from regulation, as well as reporting new viral infections in cucurbits in the United States.

 Metrics